Aramideh/SW_Magik_Html5_Component/README.md

  * This modules is tested on Smallworld 5.1.9 (Long support )

- * I know that HTML look is messy! but it shows how the API works, that is the important issue here! :)
+ * I know that HTML look is messy! but it shows how the API works and that is the important issue here! :)